-The Charles H. Best Fund ("Best Fund") represents amounts to finance research.
-Although the Best Fund has its own sources of revenue, if those sources are not sufficient to provide for the research commitments approved to date, funds are transferred from the Operating Fund to the Best Fund in order to cover the approved research commitments.
-During the year ended December 31, 2021, the Organization transferred \$2,135 (2020 - \$Nil) from the Operating Fund to the Best Fund.
+The Charles H. Best Fund ("Best Fund") was an internally restricted fund which represented amounts to finance research.
+Although the Best Fund had its own sources of revenue, if those sources were not sufficient to provide the research commitments approved to date, funds would be transferred from the Operating Fund to the Best Fund in order to cover the approved research commitments.
+During the year, the Board of Directors approved the dissolution of the Best Fund.